 If all the issues are resolved and the application is successful, each MS will then issue an MA for that product permitting it to be marketed in their country.

-There are several different legal bases upon which an application for an MA may be applied for, which reflects the type and content of the data submitted in support of the application.
+There are several different legal bases upon which an application for an MA may be applied for; these reflect the type and content of the data submitted in support of the application.

 The data and documents required in support of an application for an MA are set out in Volumes 6a and 6b of the European Notice to Applicants and in Annex I to Directive 2001/82/EC, as amended.

-an MA based on a full data package where all parts are addressed using bibliography, i.e. published data.
-This is referred to as a bibliographic MA, or an MA based on well-established use.
-The applicant must demonstrate the active substance has been used for at least ten years in the target species for the indications applied for
+A bibliographic MA is based on an application where all parts of the data dossier are addressed using bibliography, i.e. published data.
+This type of MA may also be referred to as an MA based on well-established use.
+You must demonstrate the active substance has been used for at least ten years in the target species for the indications applied for.

 An extension is a type of variation.
 The MAH may extend an existing MA to:

-- create a new stand-alone MA (new extension, which will be considered a full MA)
+- create a new stand-alone MA (new extension)

 - change an existing MA (variation extension)